 Works in Progress

-- “Role-Playing Indigeneity: Resistance, Alterity, and Tragedy in Assassin’s Creed III” (chapter under review for edited volume).
+- “Role-Playing Indigeneity: Resistance, Alterity, and Tragedy in Assassin’s Creed III” (chapter under review for edited volume on role-playing games and world politics).

 I have been a term blogger at The Duck of Minerva since March 2023.
 My introductory post is here, and subsequent posts will be linked to my author profile there.